beatlabs/proton/README.md

   proton json [flags]

 Flags:
-  -f, --file string      Proto file path or url
-  -h, --help             help for json
+  -f, --file string             Proto file path or url -h, --help                    help for json
       --indent                  Indent output json
+  -l, --line-separator string   Line separator string in case of piping data
-  -p, --package string   Proto package
+                                Defaults to "--END--" if not provided -p, --package string          Proto package
                                 Defaults to the package found in the Proton file if not specified -t, --type string             Proto message type
                                 Defaults to the first message type in the Proton file if not specified

 ```

 ## Examples